-A summary of the departmental letter shall be provided to the candidate once the period for the submission of minority reports is expired.
-The candidate will be able to review the unredacted finalized letter and any minority reports after the period for submission of minority reports is expired.
+The candidate will be able to review and discuss with the chair the unredacted finalized department letter and any redacted minority reports after the period for submission of minority reports is expired.

 e.
 Minority reports are intended to permit interpretations of fact and academic judgment which differ materially from those expressed in the departmental letter.
 Minority reports must be confined to the evaluation of teaching, research or service as discussed at the department meeting but not viewed as being represented in the department letter.
 The report must not contain comments on procedures/processes used to assemble the file or conduct the meeting.
 The intent is not to extend to unreasonable degrees, differences of academic judgment already clearly delineated in the departmental letter and reflective of both majority and minority views.
 Minority reports should be embarked upon only when attempts to revise the departmental letter to more accurately reflect departmental opinion reaches an impasse.
 Such minority reports are not to be treated as alternatives to departmental letters in scope or detail but should focus on critical matters of fact and academic judgment about the specific case not discussed in the departmental letter.